DrTimothyAldenDavis/SuiteSparse/ParU/README.md

 # SuiteSparse:ParU

-ParU, Copyright (c) 2022, Mohsen Aznaveh and Timothy A. Davis, All Rights Reserved.
+ParU, Copyright (c) 2022-2023, Mohsen Aznaveh and Timothy A. Davis, All Rights Reserved.
 SPDX-License-Identifier: GNU GPL 3.0

 --------------------------------------------------------------------------------

+## NOTE: This is a pre-release of ParU, not yet version 1.0.

+There are several FIXME's and TODO's in the code we need to resolv for the final version, and the API may change in the final stable v1.0 version.

+Stay tuned.

 ## Introduction

 ParU: is a set of routings for solving sparse linear system via parallel multifrontal LU factorization algorithms.
-Requires OpenMP 4.0+, BLAS, CHOLMOD, UMFPACK, AMD, COLAMD, CAMD, CCOLAMD, and METIS.
+Requires OpenMP 4.0+, BLAS, CHOLMOD, UMFPACK, AMD, COLAMD, CAMD, CCOLAMD, and METIS (in particular, the CHOLMOD/SuiteSparse_metis variant; see the CHOLMOD documentation for details).

 ##  How to install